Date: 5 Jun 1930

 She had been strangled.
-She had not been outraged.

 She was a waitress and had come from Falkirk, Scotland.
 She had been working at the Nook Tea Rooms and Garage in Burgh Heath, Epsom for six to twelve months.
 The owner of the tea shop also ran a garage and a general provision shop.

 She was last seen by her employer, the tea-shop owner, and his wife, on the afternoon of 3 June 1930, when she had had a meal with them and then walked out.
 Although she had worked at the tea-shop, she had just packed her trunks and had them sent on to Carshalton where she had secured a new job and ended her employment at the tea-shop.
 She was expected in Carshalton for the new job the next day by afternoon or evening.

 She was later seen by a woman on 4 June 1930 at 8am on Derby Day in the company of a man but the man was never identified.
 There was also another siting of her at 4.30pm on 4 June 1930 but it was thought that the man she was said to be with was a different man.

 It was heard that Agnes Kesson didn't get along very well with the tea-shop owner or his family.
 It was heard that the tea-shop owner's wife was quite uncomfortable in Agnes Kesson's company, as was his son and daughter.
 However, it was said that the tea-shop owner used to go out of his way to be nice to Agnes Kesson.

 It was also heard that a woman had said that the tea-shop owner had told her that he had been out late at night in his car on the night of the murder and had asked her to to say that he had gone to meet someone that she was expecting.
 It was thought that it was more likely that he had been to pick up Agnes Kesson who might have missed her train and that when he had done so he had killed her.